Are We a Match?

 - Do you like being around children, and would you participate in their care and well-being on behalf of their young parents?

 - Friends are interested in Altair’s progress and attend the meetings occasionally.
 They receive mailings, and give a minimum of $25/year or in-kind contribution.
+They are also encouraged to participate in the Task Circles.

 - Contributing and Associate Members make an initial fully-refundable reservation deposit of $1000 giving them priority in choosing the home of their choice.